awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-troubleshooting.md

 failed to run commands: exit status 1
 ```

-**Cause**: python3 isn't installed on the Ubuntu Server or Debian Server instance\.
+**Cause**: python3 isn't installed on the Debian Server, Raspberry Pi OS, or Ubuntu Server instance\.

-**Solution**: Install python3 on the server, which is required for Ubuntu Server or Debian Server instances\.
+**Solution**: Install python3 on the server, which is required for Debian Server, Raspberry Pi OS, and Ubuntu Server instances\.

 ### Issue: Patch Manager isn't applying rules specified to exclude certain packages<a name="patch-manager-troubleshooting-linux-6"></a>